 Nearly all PV solar systems today have free monitoring systems.
 The easiest way to access many of these is to install the app on your smart phone and keep a weekly to monthly eye on it.
-If it’s reporting an error, get a hold of the installer or call us and we can help resolve the issue.
+If it reports an error, contact the installer.
+Or call us!
+We can help resolve the issue.

 – Have trees shaded your solar since you installed?

-Tree growth is often overlooked as a reason your solar isn’t performing like it did on day one.
-Most installers expect trees will not grow any taller and you’ll keep them trimmed, once you install solar.
-There are even laws in some states that say you have a right to sun access, once you install solar on your roof from neighbors trees.
-Regardless of how that may strike you, it’s an important factor that’s often overlooked.
-Few people want to pay for a system inspection, only to find out they need to pay someone else to trim their trees in order to restore system performance.
+Tree growth is often overlooked as culprit for your solar underperforming over time.
+Installers may assume trees will not grow and/or you’ll keep them trimmed.
+There are even laws in some states ensuring your ‘right to sun access’ once you install solar on your roof, including from neighbors’ trees.
+Regardless of views on that legislation, it is a factor that’s often overlooked.
+Few people want to pay for a system inspection only to find out they need to pay someone else to trim their trees in order to restore system performance.

 – How does your monthly utility bill look?

-If you are on an annual net metering agreement (NEM) with your utility, you should expect to create a credit in the summer and likely the opposite in the winter.
+If you are on an annual net metering agreement (NEM) with your utility, expect to create a credit in the summer and likely the opposite in the winter.
 This assumes your system is designed to eliminate your bill and not just reduce it.
-Keeping an eye on that monthly utility statement is a great way to make sure you aren’t going to be hit with a massive bill at the end of the solar anniversary.
+Keeping an eye on that monthly utility statement is a great way to make sure you don’t get hit with a massive bill at the end of the solar anniversary.

 – Is the inverter on?

-Many systems have an inverter with a green light indicating everything is good and fine.
+Many systems have an inverter with a green light indicating that all is well.
 Check your manual or send us a picture of yours if you have any questions.
-Of course, many other systems have AC modules or inverters under each panel.
-That’s a good reason to keep that monitoring active and supervised.
+Of course, many other systems have AC modules or inverters under each panel, a good reason to keep that monitoring active and supervised.

 – Are the panels dirty?